zpainter/iassist/content/about/regional-report-2003-2004-europe.md

-Whilst services to users continued uninterrupted from January, the new service was formally launched on 30 June 2003 at an event held at Regent\'s College, London, at which various new products were demonstrated and Ian Diamond (Chief Executive, Economic and Social Research Council) and Len Cook (the National Statistician) gave addresses.
+Whilst services to users continued uninterrupted from January, the new service was formally launched on 30 June 2003 at an event held at Regent's College, London, at which various new products were demonstrated and Ian Diamond (Chief Executive, Economic and Social Research Council) and Len Cook (the National Statistician) gave addresses.
 This meeting also provided the opportunity for the first